w3c/webrtc-rtptransport/explainer-use-case-2.md

 }

 partial interface RtpTransport {
-  attribute EventHandler onrtpsent;  // RtpSent attribute EventHandler onrtpacksreceived;  // RtpAcks
+  attribute EventHandler onsentrtp;  // Use readSendRtp attribute EventHandler onreceivedrtpacks;  // Use readReceivedRtpAcks
   // Means "when doing bitrate allocation and rate control, don't use more than this" attribute unsigned long customMaxBandwidth;
   // Means "make each packet smaller by this much so I can put custom stuff in each packet" attribute unsigned long customPerPacketOverhead;

   attribute EventHandler onpacketizedrtpavailable;  // No payload.
-Call readPacketizedRtp sequence<RtpPacket> readPacketizedRtp(maxNumberOfPackets);
+Call readPacketizedRtp sequence<RtpPacket> readPacketizedRtp(optional long maxNumberOfPackets);
+  sequence<RtpAcks> readReceivedRtpAcks(optional long maxNumber);
+  sequence<SentRtp> readSentRtp(optional long maxNumber);
 }

 // RFC 8888 or Transport-cc feedback